 Her first single De Taxi En Taxi has been released in October 2019 on the compilation from queer collective Barbieturix alongside French artists Jeanne Added, Hyphen Hyphen, Rebekah Warrior, and Léonie Pernet, and accompanied by her first video premiered by Tsugi, and produced by the Ecole des Arts Décoratifs.

-Sophie also just founded her own label Verticale Records, while working on her first EP with a first single out in summer 2021 I Don’t Fit In.
+Sophie also just founded her own label Verticale Records, while working on her first EP with a first single out in summer 2021 I Don’t Fit In, and a second single with video out early 2023.